asyncee/django-easy-select2/README.rst

 Select2 widget for django admin
 ===============================

-This is simple django application that bring select2 widget to select inputs int admin.
+This is simple django application that brings select2 widget to select inputs in admin.

 Install
 -------